any-docs/css/content/guides/containment/container_size_and_style_queries/index.md

 }
 ```

-After you add names to your `@container` at rules, you can use the {{cssxref("container-name")}} property or the {{cssxref("container")}} shorthand to target specific container elements.
+After you add names to your `@container` at rules, you can use the `container-name` property or the `container` shorthand to target specific container elements.
 Styles inside the named `@container` at rules will be applied only to matching elements inside containers with those names set, which satisfy the container queries.

 ```css
 @container card (orientation: landscape) {